Diocese of St. Augustine: Spanish Florida: the ecclesiastical documents of the Diocese of St. Augustine

 Following the signing of the Treaty of Paris in 1763 Florida became an English colony.
 In the wake of the transfer, thousands of Spanish colonists, including the free black militia of Mose, removed to Cuba.
 By 1771 British colonists had imported thousands of African slaves to work on nascent indigo and rice plantations.
 Florida became a Loyalist haven during the American Revolution, but at the conclusion of the war, Florida was returned to Spanish control.

 Meanwhile, race relations deteriorated in Florida and chattel slavery became the norm.
-While the inhabitants of Florida experienced upheaval and transformation under each new government, the transition from a Spanish colony to an American territory was one of the most difficult and disruptive.
+While the inhabitants of Florida experienced upheaval and held in St. Augustine, Florida, transformation under each new government, the transition from a Spanish colony to an American territory was one of the most difficult and disruptive.
 Key tensions included religious differences and contradictory policies regarding slavery.

 Sources/Suggested Readings:Bushnell, Amy Turner.
 "The Noble and Loyal City (1565-1668)".
 In The Oldest City St. Augustine, Saga of Survival, edited by Jean Parker Waterbury, 27-55.
 St. Augustine, FL: St. Augustine Historical Society, 1983.

 Gannon, Michael V. The Cross in the Sand: The Early Catholic Church in Florida, 1513- 1870.
 Gainesville: University of Florida Press, 1965.

 Landers, Jane.
 Black Society in Spanish Florida.
 Urbana: University of Illinois Press, 1999.